Species: Pacific Chub Mackerel (Scomber japonicus)

 This week, a classmate contacted me about planning our 10-Year Class Reunion.
 It’s crazy that I’m in that phase of my life because it feels like only yesterday that I wrote about it in my fishing journal.

 It was the culmination of four years’ worth of hard work, and I was excited to chase barracuda.
 But while we were getting bait, I was lucky enough to catch a few Pacific Chub Mackerel.
+I caught them on live bait as well as Hammered Silver Little Cleo Spoons (my favorite spoon).
 They fought like tanks, and I was happy to catch a total of eight of them.
 They all fell between one and two pounds.

 Fortunately, the fishing wouldn’t end there.
 It was bound to be a life-altering day.
 I mean, I’d worked so hard for it.
 It had to be, right?